Category Archives: 1959 Films

 The 400 Blows is a French New Wave masterpiece from 1959 that is heartbreaking yet beautiful in its storytelling.

-It tells the story of Antoine, a kindhearted yet hardened teen boy who is forced out on his own to live a tough life on the streets of Paris.
+It tells the story of Antoine, a kindhearted yet hardened teen boy forced out on his own to live a tough life on the streets of Paris.

-It is autobiographical of sorts as director Francois Truffaut suffered a childhood similar to the boy.
+It is autobiographical as director Francois Truffaut suffered a childhood similar to the boy.

 Misunderstood and mistreated by his parents and schoolteachers, Antoine must survive and thrive as a teenage runaway who cannot get a break in life.